theCreedo/jekyll-now/about.md

 ### More Information

-I am a UT CS blogger, social dance leader, code in Java, C, and C++, and spend my free time writing, going to hackathons, reading newsletters, doing devos, and catching up on sleep.
+Greetings!

+I am a sophomore CS student, a UTCS blogger, and a proctor for Object Oriented Programming.
+I am always very passionate about learning new things, and thrive in the hackathon environment as a back-end developer and manager.
+I hope to become a very influential person through writing, programming, and teaching, and I'm always looking for opportunities to make an impact for everyone, while having a little bit of fun with memes along the way.

+Passions: Jesus, Software Development, Hackathons, Reading Blogs, Manga, Newsletters, Food

 ### Recommended Newsletters: